TerrorBite/textgame/roadmap.md

 This is the roadmap for this project.

-## Current Status
+## Initial Status

-First we need to assess the current status of the project in terms of features.
+Since this roadmap was written part way through development, I first want to assess the status of the project in terms of features, as of the time this roadmap was written.

 ### Database